Real, long‑term influence demands a multilayered approach

 Redundant Disclosure Requests: In some instances, shareholder proposals seek ESG disclosure despite the company already demonstrating a high level of transparency.
 This might include its participation in the Investor CDP (formerly the Carbon Disclosure Project) an intensive survey focused on the climate‑readiness assessment.

 Our experience after many years of assessing ESG issues as part of our investment process is that direct, one‑on‑one engagement with companies typically produces better outcomes than shareholder resolutions.
 It is important that this small subsector of voting is viewed in the context of our broader voting activity that includes management resolutions and our wider engagement program.

-T. Rowe Price participation in global advocacy and engagement initiatives
+T. Rowe Price participation in global advocacy

 As of January 2020.

 When considering participation in a collaborative engagement initiative, we weigh the following factors:

 - Alignment—How closely aligned is this engagement opportunity with our investment holdings?
 Does it include companies where we are significant shareholders?

 - Impact Potential—Would our participation help the engagement initiative?
 Does it need a large asset manager merely to gain attention, or does it already have broad support?